Get Your Free IIBF Study Plan

 What is Factoring?

-Factoring, receivables factoring or debtor financing, is when a company buys a debt or invoice from another company.
+Factoring, receivables factoring or debtor financing, is when a company buys a debt or invoice from another company to improve the seller’s cash flow.
 Factoring is also seen as a form of invoice discounting in many markets and is very similar but just within a different context.
 In this purchase, accounts receivable are discounted in order to allow the buyer to make a profit upon the settlement of the debt.
-Essentially factoring transfers the ownership of accounts to another party that then chases up the debt.
+Essentially factoring transfers the ownership of accounts to another party that then chases up the debt, freeing the original seller from collection efforts.

 📚 JAIIB Study Resources 📚